 Moreover, acquisition of a VPN company, which may have sensitive information about their users, is news that no privacy-conscious customer takes too warmly.
 With this Kape-PIA deal, data that was only available to PIA will now be open to access to a large conglomerate.
 It wouldn’t be surprising if the more privacy-sensitive users of PIA jump ship in favor of smaller VPN companies that operate independently and have no ties to groups that users treat with suspicion.

 Implications for VPN Industry

-For the VPN industry as a whole, deals such as these signify that the industry is moving towards the stage of maturity.
+For the VPN industry in USA as a whole, deals such as these signify that the industry is moving towards the stage of maturity.
 The boom of new VPN companies that started early in the decade is likely to peter out going into the next decade, as established providers become more powerful and attain stability through acquisitions.

 Nonetheless, as long as large tech companies like Facebook and Google continue attacking our privacy, the demand for VPNs will remain high.
 And as long as the demand is there, independently owned VPNs with strict adherence to privacy-affirming policies will continue to exist.